Bus Tours USA

 Tuesday, Day 1

 Welcome to Chicago.
-After the individual arrivals and the transfer from the airport to the hotel we will start off with a welcome drink and dinner and set the mood for our shared adventure tour.
+After the individual arrivals and the transfer from the airport to the hotel we will start off with a welcome drink and dinner and set the mood for our shared bus tour adventure.

 Wednesday, Day 2